Sleep inertia: Caffeine

 Caffeine is a xanthine derivative that can cross the blood–brain barrier, as well as the most widely-consumed stimulant compound, present in therapeutic quantities in a variety of food and drink, including tea, coffee, soft drinks and chocolate.
 The caffeine present in coffee or tea exerts its stimulating action by blocking adenosine receptors in the brain.
 By antagonizing the adenosine receptors, caffeine limits the effects of adenosine buildup in the brain and increases alertness and attentiveness.
 Previous research has shown that coupled with a short nap, consuming caffeine prior to the nap can alleviate the effects of sleep inertia.
 Nonetheless, individual degree of consumption and tolerance to caffeine may be responsible for variation in its efficacy to reduce sleep inertia symptoms.

 Light

 The natural light provided by the sunrise may contribute to a reduction in sleep inertia effects.
 Research simulating increase of light at dawn was shown to potentiate the cortisol awakening response (CAR).
 The CAR is a spike in blood cortisol levels following awakening, and is associated with the return to an alert cognitive state.

 Other

-Some other interventions that could potentially minimize the effects of sleep inertia are sound and temperature.
+Some other interventions that could potentially minimise the effects of sleep inertia are sound, temperature and exercise.
 There is moderate evidence that the presence of mild sounds and a sharp decrease in the temperature of the extremities may independently reverse sleep inertia symptoms.
 Sound, especially music, is thought to increase attentiveness and decrease one's subjective feeling of sleepiness upon awakening.
 A drop in temperature of the extremities may prevent heat loss upon awakening, facilitating the return of core body temperature to homeostatic daytime levels.
+Also, exercise could be a way to combat sleep inertia.